 The course also includes:

-- Links to two free resources that can help you start customizing your new notebook
+- Links to free resources that can help you start customizing your new journal

 I'm an English Studies PhD candidate working on my dissertation on children's and young adult literature, their new media adaptations, and pedagogy.
 I've taught undergraduate courses in children's literature, young adult literature, and composition.
 I currently blog about teaching tips, tools, and resources for new college instructors on my website, www.evereducating.com/blog.
 I also post YouTube videos with teaching-related tips on my channel, Ever Educating.